sebastian-nagel/nutch-test-single-node-cluster/README.md

 Test Apache Nutch on a single-node Hadoop cluster
 =================================================

-Scripts and configuration to test [Apache Nutch](https://nutch.apache.org/) on Ubuntu 22.04 using OpenJDK 11 in pseudo-distributed mode (single-node Hadoop cluster).
+Scripts and configuration to test [Apache Nutch](https://nutch.apache.org/) using OpenJDK 11 in pseudo-distributed mode (single-node Hadoop cluster).

+The project has been tested on the following operating systems
+* Ubuntu 22.04
+* MacOS Tahoe 26.0.1 (Apple M4 Chip) - Note, install the following package `brew install gnu-tar`

 # Installation of Hadoop